Battle of Jackson Heights: Battle

 On the following day the 65th Regiment made one more effort to take Jackson Heights.
-Colonel De Gavre put Major Davies, the 1st Battalion commander, in charge of the operation.
+De Gavre put Major Davies, the 1st Battalion commander, in charge of the operation.
 Davies sent C Company to Jackson Heights in the morning of 29 October.
 The company moved up and took possession of the hill without encountering any enemy resistance.
 Again all seemed well.
 The PVA artillery was quiet and no counterattack developed.
 Suddenly fear set in and the enlisted men left en masse.
 The command group soon found themselves alone with a handful of men.
 Once more the stragglers were gathered together and ordered back up the hill and over 50 refused.
-Major Davies finally recalled the command group to the Jamestown Line.
+Davies finally recalled the command group to the Jamestown Line.
 This proved to be the last attempt of the 65th Regiment to take Jackson Heights.
-Maj.
-Gen. George W. Smythe, the division commander, ordered the US 15th Infantry Regiment to take over responsibility for the 65th's sector beginning that same night.
+Major general George W. Smythe, the division commander, ordered the US 15th Infantry Regiment to take over responsibility for the 65th's sector beginning that same night.

 Aftermath

 In November the 65th Regiment returned to an intensive training program.
-General Smythe requested that a combat-trained regiment be either assigned permanently or for at least four months while the 65th Regiment underwent its retraining.
+Smythe requested that a combat-trained regiment be either assigned permanently or for at least four months while the 65th Regiment underwent its retraining.
 If neither of these alternatives were possible, Smythe went on, he favored the reconstitution of the Regiment with 60 percent mainland US personnel and the assignment of the excess Puerto Ricans to other infantry units.

-Following the battle ninety-five soldiers from the 65th Regiment were tried for desertion by General Court-Martial in fifteen separate trials.
+Following the battle 95 soldiers from the 65th Regiment were tried for desertion by General Court-Martial in 15 separate trials.
 Ninety-one were found guilty and sentenced to prison terms ranging from one to 18 years of hard labor.
 It was the largest mass court-martial of the Korean War.
 The convicted soldiers were later granted clemency and pardons following the intervention of the Puerto Rican Government.

 Outposts set up on Jackson Heights were subjected to frequent probes by the PVA throughout the first half of November.
 By the middle of the month only a couple of outposts at the base of Jackson Heights remained in the possession of the 3rd Infantry Division.
 Although the PVA exerted considerable pressure upon the outposts during the remainder of November and overran them several times, elements of the 15th Regiment managed to maintain their precarious positions at the end of November.